mitchsvik/Shakalizator/README.md

 4. Save "shakalizated" photo :)

 # Auditory
-People who have not enough storage space on device or who like compressed photos.
+People who have not enough storage space on device or who like compressed photos and me.

 Also a users who love such simple and fun programs.